technology-toolbox/website/content/blog/jjameson/2012/02/28/import-website-iis-logs-into-sql-server-using-log-parser.md

 ---
-title: "Import website (IIS) logs into SQL Server using Log Parser and PowerShell"
+title: Import website (IIS) logs into SQL Server using Log Parser and PowerShell
 date: 2012-02-28T23:26:57-07:00
 excerpt:
   "Here's a little PowerShell script I whipped up to import the